-4 Scene Understanding Model
+4. Scene Understanding Model

 To understand semantics and geometry we first propose an architecture which can learn regression and classification outputs, at a pixel level.
-Our architecture is a deep convolutional encoder decoder network [8].
+Our architecture is a deep convolutional encoder decoder network [3].
 Our model consists of a number of convolutional encoders which produce a shared representation, followed by a corresponding number of task-specific convolutional decoders.
-A high level summary is shown in Figure 1 and additional model details are explained in Appendix A. Our encoder is based on ResNet-101 [30] (without the final fully connected layer).
-We then split the 2048 dimensional shared feature representation into individual decoders for each task.
-Each decoder consists of three convolutional layers for each task.
+A high level summary is shown in Figure 1.